247qualitymedsseo-cpu/247-qualitymeds/transplant-medicines-in-india.md

-# Transplant Medicines Supply in India Through a Named Patient Program
+# Transplant Medicines Supply in India Through Named Patient Program

 Transplant care may involve specialised medicines intended to support patients at particular stages before or after transplantation.
 Their selection depends on the type of transplant, CMV status, clinical risk and the protocol established by the transplant team.